Industries

 A Shared Structural Challenge

-Across all sectors, the challenge is consistent.
-Cryptographic assumptions are changing, but infrastructure replacement is slow.
-Data retention periods frequently exceed the lifespan of the security technologies originally used to protect them.
+Across many sectors, organizations face evolving cryptographic assumptions alongside infrastructure that may not be easily replaced.
+Data retention periods can exceed the expected lifespan of the security technologies originally deployed to protect that data.

 Quantum technology news you don't want to miss.